petemihaylov/ai-monitoring/README.md

 Pull the repository

-Create an Angular application for the following functionalities:
+Create an Angular application with the following functionalities:
+**important**: use your creative freedom to show us a bit of you in the assignment (what are you good at, what do you like)

 1. Navigation bar with two links: Predictions and Performance
 2. Create routes and components for the PredictionsComponent and PerformanceComponent